Book I

 “I’m waiting here!” said the next customer in line.

-“I can’t pay for all this,” said Akha, her face drained of all color.
+“I can’t pay for all this!” said A’kha, face drained of all color.

 She tried to hand it back, holding it in the air for him to take.